-Authorization servers SHOULD NOT allow clients to influence their client_id or sub value or any other claim if that can cause confusion with a genuine resource owner.
+Authorization servers SHOULD NOT allow clients to influence their client\id or any other Claim if that can cause confusion with a genuine resource owner.
 Where this cannot be avoided, authorization servers MUST provide other means for the resource server to distinguish between access tokens authorized by a resource owner from access tokens authorized by the client itself.